 Contact lenses offer comfort, flexibility, and ease, and generally tend to be the better option for people who are comfortable wearing them.
 Here are a few specific benefits of contact lenses you might enjoy.

 - Comfort - While some people try certain lenses that do not sit comfortably in their eyes, the fact is that most contact providers offer many different styles of lenses.
-Acuvue contact lenses, for example, come in various varieties, meaning that it is fairly likely for you to find something that suits you if you decide to switch from glasses.
+Contact lenses come in various varieties, meaning that it is fairly likely for you to find something that suits you if you decide to switch from glasses.
 Once you find the right pair of contacts, you'll enjoy perfect vision without even realizing they're there.

 - Complete Vision - People who wear glasses habitually understand that there are some limitations when it comes to vision.
 Glasses can become clouded or scratched, they can slip out of place, and they don't offer great peripheral vision.
 Contacts, on the other hand, suffer from none of these issues and offer your a full range of vision.

 - Fashion Flexibility - Another benefit of switching from glasses to contacts is that you will have increased fashion flexibility.
 While glasses can be perfectly fashionable, contacts allow you the ability to spend days and nights without any glasses frames on your face.
 At the same time, however, you are still free to wear clear lense glasses if you want them for the sake of fashion, and you can also wear sunglasses whenever you please.
 In this way, contacts provide a flexibility that glasses simply cannot provide.